 Email the Image ID#s to the program manager at Heidi.Palombo@hq.doe.gov.
 We may need some further information about your desired usage and audience.

 4. Are your images in the public domain?

-Yes the images on the DOE Digital Archive are in the public domain.
+Yes the images available on the web sites are in the public domain.

 5. Is there a charge for the images?

 There is no charge for DOE personnel or the public to use our images.